jameshume/jehtech/src/html/ble.md

         * Central Address Resolution
         * Resolvable Private Address Only

+#### Sending Data
+* The server can send information to the client, without a client actually requesting information, or a client can request data from the server.
+    * Service discovery: The process in which a GATT client discovers the services and characteristics in an attribute table hosted by a GATT server.
+* Client initiated data requests:
+    * Read, write, write without reponse
+* Servier initiated: Client must subscribe to characteristics and enable notifiy/indicate ops.
+    * Noitfy: automatically push the value of a certain attribute to the client.
+Client not required to ack.
+    * Indicate: Like notify but client must ack.
+Can only send one per connection interval so slower than notifications.

 ## Pairing
-Paring means that devices establish a connection with these properties:
+Paring means that devices establish a secure connection with these properties:

-* Connection it capable of data encryption to keep the communication confidential.
+* Connection is capable of data encryption to keep the communication confidential.
-* Connection it capable of data authentication, ensuring the data comes from a trusted source.
+* Connection is capable of data authentication, ensuring the data comes from a trusted source.
 * Connection offers device authentication, confirming the identity of the devices.
 * Connection provides device tracking protection, preventing unwanted tracking.

+Generating, distributing and authenticating the encruption keys is what the pairing process does.

+Process has 3 phases:
+1. Initiate paring.
+    * Central sends pairing request.
+Periphal responds with pairing response.
+    * Exchance or pairing features, including IO capabilities:
+        * DisplayOnly - Peer only has a display
+        * DisplayYesNo - Peer can ask user to select yes or no
+        * KeyboardOnly - Peer has a keyboard
+        * NoInputNoOuput - No IO!
+        * KeyboardDisplay - Both keyboard and display
+2. Perform paring.
+    * Keys generated
+    * Bluetooth v4.2 introduced more secure keys ("LE Secure Connections" - uses elliptic curve pub/priv keys).
+    * Methods - determied my OOB, MITM flags and I/O capabilities:
+        * Just works - Short Term Key (STK) generated based on info exhanged in plain text - eek!
+UNAUTHENTICATED!
+        * Passkey - 6-digit number shown on one device entered on the other.
+I/O capabilities determine who displays.
+        * Out of band - Keys exchanged by some other means.
+        * Numeric comparison - Both devices display a 6-digit number and user selects y/n to confirm.
+3. Key distribution.
+    * Long Term Key (LTK) is used to distribute the rest of the keys

 ### Steps
 1. Feature exchange: paring request and response packets whcih detail a device's features and capabilities.